-My doctoral research focuses on how Atlantic salmon migrations are impacted by the Mactaquac Generation Station reservoir.
+My doctoral research focused on how Atlantic salmon migrations are impacted by the Mactaquac Generation Station reservoir.

 The Mactaquac Aquatic Ecosystem Study (MAES) is a large compilation of studies examining impacts of hydropower regulation on the Saint John River ecosystem.
 The Canadian Rivers Institute (CRI) is the academic partner, along with funding from NB Power, NSERC, the Atlantic Salmon Conservation Foundation (ASCF), and the NB Wildlife Trust Fund (NBWTF).
 The majority of work is being done through the University of New Brunswick.